fidellim/Test-Project-1/README.md

 - [Preconnect to required origin](https://www.afasterweb.com/2018/04/11/two-tips-for-using-3rd-party-fonts/) - using `<link>` instead of `@import` for using 3rd-party provider.
 - [Front-end Testing](https://css-tricks.com/front-end-testing-is-for-everyone/) - get an overview of the different kinds of testing for front-end.
+- [React Testing Tutorial](https://youtu.be/ML5egqL3YFE) - a tutorial on how to test components in React.

 ## Author